Bacolor: Local government

 Like other towns in the Philippines, Bacolor is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the ordinances and improving public services.
 The vice mayor heads a legislative council (Sangguniang Bayan) consisting of councilors from the barangays or barrios.

 Town hall

 The municipal building is the former site of the Venturas house, one of Bacolor's most prominent families.
 On July 8, 1953, the new town hall was completed during the tenure of Mayor Manuel de Jesus.
-Its construction was a project of Senator Pablo Ángeles y David, a native of Bacolor.
+Its construction was a project of Senator Pablo Ángeles David, a native of Bacolor.